 "Cuillier reminds me of Australia.
 The staff are passionate about coffee and the roasting process which includes delicately roasting handpicked beans—which I’m sure plays a role in the velvety body and fruity aftertaste.
 The beans change slightly throughout the year to reflect the best of the seasons and I like the surprise each time I return.
 It’s welcoming and casual, I could stay there all day."

-"There are plenty of food markets in Paris and it’s often difficult to tell the good from the tourist-y ones.
+"There are plenty of food markets in Paris and it’s often difficult to tell the good from the touristy ones.
 Marche Raspail was the first organic market in Paris and is the place to go for fresh produce.
-Bakers sell their own homemade breads and farmers have tables with the home-grown delicious raspberries.
-I love to visit the market and be inspired by the French produce and flavour combinations."
+Bakers sell their own homemade bread and farmers have tables with the home-grown delicious raspberries.
+I love to visit the market and be inspired by the French produce and flavor combinations."

-"One of my favourite things to eat is the fresh seafood dishes at L ’Avant Comptoir de la Mer.
-The small hole-in the-wall establishment is heaven for seafood lovers and is owned by one of my closest friends, French chef Yves Camdeborde.
+"One of my favorite things to eat is the fresh seafood dishes at L ’Avant Comptoir de la Mer.
+The small hole-in-the-wall establishment is heaven for seafood lovers and is owned by one of my closest friends, French chef Yves Camdeborde.
 The plate of freshly shucked oysters is always mouth-watering, served with pork sausage, the perfect accompaniment to cut through the saltiness... and don’t forget to butter your bread from the mound found on the bar."

 "France is known for beautiful bread and impeccable pastries and one of my favorites is La pâtisserie de Cyril Lignac—the owner is a celebrity chef in France.
 Cyril’s signature dish, The Equinoxe, is a clever mix between shortbread biscuits flavored with vanilla bourbon, salted caramel butter, and praline.
 I often pop in to grab a baguette and end up with a selection of his desserts tucked under my arm."